Leadership is not defined by titles but actions. Our courses and internship experiences focus on combining the art and science of leadership.

 Our faculty have experience in a variety of leadership positions ranging from school district principal or superintendent to hospital vice president.
 Those who teach in courses related to Missouri administrator certification are experienced building level principals.
 Adjunct instructors are all practitioners chosen for their expertise in the course content.

 Educational Leadership at Lindenwood encompasses a wide variety of programs at the graduate level with options for the level of degree you are seeking.
 For example, those looking for initial principal certification can pursue either a master’s degree or an Educational Specialist; those seeking advanced administrator certification can choose either an EdS or an EdD.
 Our faculty can help you decide which path best meets your needs.
-We also offer new programs for those interested in Instructional Leadership like the Math Specialist Grades 1-6 add-on certification.

 If your main interest is research, we offer a certificate in Applied Research Methods.
 This certificate can serve as a bridge from a masters or EdS to the doctorate.
 It is also appropriate for those who already have a terminal degree wishing to increase their knowledge of applied research such as program evaluation and action research.